michaelglenister/MT-PyMOL/docs/source/installation.rst

 3.2.
 Go to Plugin -> Plugin Manager, and clcik on install new plugin tab.
 Under install from local file click on 'choose file...' button.
 Browse the pyMODE-TASK.py and follow the on screen installation instructions.

 3.3.
-If everything is goes well, you can start the plugin from pymol plugin menu.
+If everything goes well, you can start the plugin from pymol plugin menu.

 **Usage**